 Who is Shine Lawyers' Class Action team?

 Shine Lawyers' Class Action team includes some of the firm’s most experienced special counsel, solicitors and support staff, including law clerks and paralegals.
-The Darwin investigation team includes:
+The Wodonga investigation team includes: